 Every state in the United States is divided up into federal districts.
 Maryland only has one district, the District of Maryland, that covers the entire state.
 The District of Maryland houses a federal court in that jurisdiction.
 In Maryland, there are two places where cases get divided between – the court in Baltimore, and the court in Greenbelt.
 The southern division is located in Greenbelt, and the northern division is in Baltimore.
-If you are confused about which court your case will be heard it, it is important to contact a Maryland federal criminal lawyer today.
+If you are facing Maryland federal white-collar charges, call today.
+Let an experienced federal criminal lawyer fight for you.

-If the federal district of Maryland has jurisdiction, then it doesn’t matter where an individual lives – they can be charged in Maryland.
+If the federal district of Maryland has jurisdiction, then it does not matter where an individual lives – they can be charged in Maryland.